mikejensen-gh/Advanced-React/sick-fits/notes.md

 - start by writing your styled components within the main component file. if you need it for something else, refactor out into its own component
 - use a 'styles' folder in components
 - use subfolders in components folder e.g. components/Header/{index.js|styles.js|__test__.js}

+## injectGlobal
+- used to apply styles to all child components from current component